Developer MCP

 MCP Server

-The server is available through streamable HTTP only (no local STDIO, no SSE).
-It does not require authentication but it is rate limited.
+The server is accessible via streamable HTTP only (no local STDIO, no SSE).
+It does not require authentication but enforces rate limiting.

 Endpoint: